 When you pull into the parking lot, you’ll see a little bridge on the left, that’s the trail.
 You may have to park further back in the parking lot and walk back up though.

 It’s actually on the Boone Fork Trail, so if you see signs for that, that’s the one.
 There will be a fork, go to the right to get to the falls.

 How long is the hike to Hebron Falls?

-Towards the beginning there is a for, go to the right here!
+Toward the beginning there is a fork, go to the right here!
 Eventually you’ll come to a bridge and as appealing as it is, DO NOT CROSS IT if you want to see Hebron Falls.
 You can cross it, but you’ll be headed somewhere else (not that we totally did this or anything (we did)).

 Just before the bridge, if you look to your left, you’ may notice a small trail with an even smaller trail marker on a tree.
 That’s how you get to Hebron Falls.

 How long do you need for the Hebron Falls hike?

 I would say 2-3 hours depending on how much you stop, possible muddy trail conditions, and if you accidentally go down any wrong trails.